GStreamer/gstreamer/markdown/design/latency.md

 considering upstream's minimum latency.
 As such, from an element's perspective this is *not* its own minimum latency but its own maximum latency.
-Considering upstream's minimum latency in general means that the element's own value is added to upstream's value, as this will give the overall minimum latency of all elements from the source to the current element:
+Considering upstream's minimum latency generally means that the element's own value is added to upstream's value, as this will give the overall minimum latency of all elements from the source to the current element:

     min_latency = upstream_min_latency + own_min_latency

-* **`max-latency`** G_TYPE_UINT64 (default 0, NONE meaning infinity): - the
+* **`max-latency`** `G_TYPE_UINT64` (default 0, NONE meaning infinity): - the
 maximum latency in the pipeline, meaning the maximum time an element synchronizing to the clock is allowed to wait for receiving all data for the current running time.
-Waiting for a longer time will result in data loss, overruns and underruns of buffers and in general breaks synchronized data flow in the pipeline.
+Waiting for a longer time will result in data loss, buffer overruns and underruns and, in general, breaks synchronized data flow in the pipeline.

 Elements answering the latency query should set this to the maximum time for which they can buffer upstream data without blocking or dropping further data.
-For an element this value will generally be its own minimum latency, but might be bigger than that if it can buffer more data.
+For an element, this value will generally be its own minimum latency, but might be bigger than that if it can buffer more data.
 As such, queue elements can be used to increase the maximum latency.